orgwork/tmprocessing/RTP/README.md

 But the total number of parameters present in this format may be less than 500.
 Deriving a new index helps in reducing the size of shared memory.

+2. if there is no fixed sampling rate?

 # DB Issues
 1. getNumPidsInCurFrm int initializing with 0